jasondchambers/config-zsh/README.md

 rg instead of grep

+btop instead of top

+bat instead of cat

 fzf: kill -9 \*\*\<tab\> to quickly find and kill a process

 fzf: cd \*\*\<tab\> to quickly cd into a directory